-It was early August heat wave.
+It was an early August heat wave.
 Audrey and I were returning home on bicycles from a late-afternoon-turned-evening gathering with friends, a craft brew and food festival just a few miles away.
 The sun nearly finished setting.
 We were just passing the final light of day.
 Along our path, we approached the western end of Tempelhof Airport, the airfield that was the site of the Berlin airlifts in 1948-49 and had remained open until 2008.

 Now it stood empty – but not entirely so, for it had thankfully been turned into a public space, Tempelhof Park.
 Especially when the weather is fair, people turn out in droves to take it in – to picnic, to create, and to work all manner of wheeled and wind-propelled devices whose enjoyment requires open space.

 “Let’s see if we can still get in,” I said to Audrey as she passed alongside me, casting night shadows.